stephanwilliams/disable_unicode_normalization/README.md

 # Disable Unicode Normalization

-This addon adds a menu option under Tools to allow patching out the `unicodedata.normalize` function that Anki uses to normalize data, for example, when importing flash cards.
+This addon adds a new menu option under Tools to allow globally disabling Unicode normalization across Anki.
+This is accomplished by patching out the `unicodedata.normalize` function.

 I wrote this plugin to prevent Anki from normalizing certain kanji (e.g.
 [隆](https://www.unicode.org/cgi-bin/GetUnihanData.pl?codepoint=F9DC)) into